Netherlands BV company registration

 Shareholders

-Advantages to register in the Netherlands
+Advantages of Registering in the Netherlands

-Important aspects of the Dutch limited BV company
+Important Aspects of Dutch BV Company:

 The incorporation of a BV must be done by notarial deed containing the articles of association of the BV (we take care of this process on our clients’ behalf).